Rabbit Lake (Temagami): Geology

+Hollywood

 Hollywood has also visited the lake when scenes from the James Cagney movie "Captains of the Clouds" were filmed at Matabitchuan Lodge, a wilderness lodge in the north-east bay, on Rabbit Lake.
 Props from the movie can be seen on display in the lodge.
 This movie was also the first Hollywood movie to be filmed entirely on location in Canada.